-It replaces a dark unpleasant 70’s car park with undercroft bus facility that featured in the opening credits of the sitcom ‘The Office’.
+The scheme replaces a dark, damp and unpleasant under croft bus facility located beneath a 1970s car park that featured in the opening credits of the BBC sitcom, 'The Office'.

-A 70m long double wave canopy provides shelter for passengers and creates a new pedestrian street running between Brunel Way and Wellington Street.
+A 70m long double wave canopy provides shelter for passengers and creates a new pedestrian street between Brunel Way and Wellington Street.
 The pedestrianised street is separated from external passenger waiting areas by a linear paving strip with integrated led lighting.

 The Bus Station was the first building to be delivered as part of the ‘Heart of Slough’ regeneration master plan.
-The master plan envisages a mixed use development of; office, recreational and residential areas linked across a tamed Wellington Street (A4) to the retail areas of the existing High Street.
+The master plan envisages a mixed-use development of; office, recreational and residential areas linked across a tamed Wellington Street (A4) to the existing High Street.

-A future 60m extension to the canopy, to connect the train and bus stations to the town centre, is planned once the neighbouring office developments have been completed.
+A future 60m extension to the canopy, to connect the train and bus stations to the town centre, is planned once the neighbouring office developments are complete.

 Structural and M&E: